StianRampoldi/VLES_lagoon_ES/README.md

 ## What

-Here is presented a modelling tool written in R that uses a system of differential equations solved with the ode solver [deSolve](https://cran.r-project.org/web/packages/deSolve/index.html).
+Here we present VLES, a modelling tool written in R that uses a system of differential equations solved with the ode solver [deSolve](https://cran.r-project.org/web/packages/deSolve/index.html).

 The model represents a simplified version of the Socio-ecological system framework that describes the interactions of fauna, habitats, Actors and governance of the Venice Lagoon from which the Ecosystem Services emerge.